 Key Point: GNWL is the most common types of waiting list and most likely to get confirmed among all waiting list types.

-GNWL (General Waiting List) is issued when a passenger books a ticket from the train’s originating station and has higher chances of confirmation.
-WL (Waiting List) is a broader term that includes various types of waiting list like RLWL, PQWL, TQWL, and may have lower priority in confirmation.
+In the context of GNWL vs WL, GNWL (General Waiting List) is issued when a passenger books a ticket from the train’s originating station and has higher chances of confirmation.
+WL (Waiting List) is a broader term that includes various types of waiting list like RLWL, PQWL(Pooled Quota Waiting List), TQWL, and may have lower priority in confirmation.

 When confirmed ticket holders cancel their journey, the first in line on the waiting list is promoted to RAC (Reservation Against Cancellation), then confirmed.